 I tried simple things.
 They were hard.
 It was as if my mind had shut down.
 Even sitting with my children was hard.
 They would talk loud or fight with each other and it felt as if my mind was exploding.
-So I sat and slept in room some more.
+So I sat and slept in the room some more.

 By the weekend we had told our world about the miscarriage.
 We received overwhelming support.
 Flowers came.
 Gifts and kind visitors.
-We had dinners brought to us, family took care of the kids and house.
+We had dinners brought to us, my family took care of the kids and house.
 I was humbled by so many who reached out to me.
 This brightened my spirit.

 Of those people, I had four friends reach out and offer emotional support.
-These four friends had experienced a late miscarriage or stillbirth and they helped me tremendously on my first week so much.
+These four friends had experienced a late miscarriage or stillbirth and they helped me tremendously in my first week so much.
 They talked to me when I needed someone.
 They didn’t want me to feel alone.
 And because of them I didn’t feel alone.

 Having this support made a huge difference for me.
 Talking about my feelings to women I felt safe with helped me.
 They shared tips and love.
 My husband truly was a hero that week.
 He did everything he could to take care of me.
 Unfortunately, as much as I talked to him and cried to him, I knew he didn’t fully understand what my mind and body was experiencing.
-So I cannot thank these women enough for taking time to listen to me and opening their hearts to a once if not still painful expereince.
+So I cannot thank these women enough for taking time to listen to me and opening their hearts to a once if not still a painful experience.